foundersandcoders/coursebook/src/workshops/node-error-handling/index.md

 The `throw` keyword causes an exception in your code (just like when a built-in JS method breaks).
 You can `throw` anything (`throw 5`, `throw "hello"` etc), but it's most common to create a new `Error` object and throw that.
 Error objects have a "stack trace", which tells the user what line of code the error occurred on.

-So now our `double` function behaves similarly to built-in JS methods: execution will stop if it encounters an invalid value.
+So now our `square` function behaves similarly to built-in JS methods: execution will stop if it encounters an invalid value.
 We can make this more specific by using a `TypeError` and passing a more useful message:

 ```js
 function square(x) {